Ircam-Partiels/crepe-vamp-plugin/docs/crepe-manual.md

 ## Installation

 Use the installer for your operating system.
-The plugin dynamic library (*crepe.dylib* for MacOS, *crepe.dll* for Windows and *crepe.so* for Linux) and the category file (*crepe.cat*) will be installed in your operating system's Vamp plugin installation directory:
+The plugin dynamic library (*ircamcrepe.dylib* for MacOS, *ircamcrepe.dll* for Windows and *ircamcrepe.so* for Linux) and the category file (*ircamcrepe.cat*) will be installed in your operating system's Vamp plugin installation directory:
 - Linux: `~/vamp`
 - MacOS: `/Library/Audio/Plug-Ins/Vamp`
 - Windows: `C:\Program Files\Vamp`